310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% bubble Tetora yare %}
 Well, I mean… We’ve got no choice but to handle it somehow.
 It’s pretty nerve-wracking not knowing where we’re headed, though.

-After all, we follow the fundamental concept of the reborn Ryuseitai, and that is: The member who takes up the commander role will be in charge of everything, and the rest of the members will follow his command.
+After all, we follow the fundamental concept of the reborn Ryuseitai, and that is: The member who takes up the commander role is in charge of everything, and the rest of the members follow his command.
 {% endbubble %}

 {% bubble Chiaki frownshake %}